bbalasub1/glmnet_python/README.md

 # glmnet python

-## Caution: This is an alpha-version
+### ...this is an alpha, not tested extensively so far version...

 ## Introduction